 Memory overclocking

-While CPU overclocking is pretty limited on our end due to the limitations of the cooler we’re using and had to settle with a lower PL1 and PL2 to get a fairly reasonable load temperature, memory overclocking is still looking very good and we’re able to achieve a slightly higher result with the Kingston Fury Renegade DDR5-6400 memory kit that is able to achieve DDR5-7800 in our previous test using the Z790 Apex.
+While CPU overclocking is pretty limited on our end due to the limitations of the cooler we’re using and had to settle with a lower PL1 and PL2 to get a fairly reasonable load temperature, memory overclocking is still looking very good and we’re able to achieve a slightly higher result with the Kingston Fury Renegade DDR5-6400 memory kit that can achieve DDR5-7800 in our previous test using the Z790 Apex.

 We managed to get the kit to run on a stable DDR5-8000 with a few adjustments on top of our previous settings, bumping up the memory VDD and VDDQ to 1.61V and 1.59V respectively, while the memory controller voltage goes around 1.46V, with both CPU VDDQ and VDDQ TX at 1.42V.
 As for DDR5-8266, it’s the highest we’re able to achieve this time and the system just refuses to post if we try to go any higher than this.
 The adjustments on the memory VDD and VDDQ are very minimal as most of the necessary adjustments are done on the sub-timings, and we’re able to pass the stability test with TestMem5 and Karhu with this.